The importance of thickness when choosing a wool coat – CDL#85

 The Initialist Coat

-Although I could be wrong, I think it's more about linear meters here: the material looks quite fluid.
-See the photo where the model has her hand without its back pocket for example.
+Although I could be wrong, I think it's more linear meters here: the material looks quite fluid.

-So in equivalence, we would arrive at between 350 and 400g/m 2 , which remains quite honorable, especially for a Loro Piana wool coat for less than €300.
+So in equivalence, we would arrive at between 350 and 400g/ m2 , which remains quite respectable, especially for a Loro Piana wool coat offered at a reasonable price, around €300.

 Should synthetics still be banned?